rerpy/rerpy/README.rst

-rERPy is a Python toolkit for doing ERP/ERF analysis of brainwave data (EEG, MEG), using both traditional averaging-based ERP/ERF estimation, and a fancy new regression-based technique for ERP/ERF estimation, which we call rERP/rERF. rERPs can do anything ERPs can do -- in fact, ERPs are special cases of rERPs; every ERP is also a rERP.
+rERPy is a Python toolkit for doing ERP/ERF analysis of brainwave data (EEG, MEG), using both traditional averaging-based ERP/ERF estimation, and a fancy new `regression-based technique for ERP/ERF estimation, which we call rERP/rERF <http://vorpus.org/rERP>`_. rERPs can do anything ERPs can do -- in fact, ERPs are special cases of rERPs;
+every ERP is also a rERP.
 But rERPs are much more powerful. rERPs make it straightforward to analyze experimental designs that use a mix of categorical and continuous manipulations, even when these manipulations are partially confounded or produce non-linear effects, and they can separate out overlapping waveforms timelocked to temporally adjacent events.
 They can even do all these things at the same time.
 Nonetheless, they are relatively simple to use.

-For more details on rERP/rERF analysis, see: http://vorpus.org/rERP

 .. image:: https://travis-ci.org/rerpy/rerpy.png?branch=master
    :target: https://travis-ci.org/rerpy/rerpy